Rob-murphys/ribdif/README.md

 Next we need to install some dependencies:

-`conda install -c bioconda vsearch fasttree muscle barrnap pyani -y`
+`conda install -c bioconda vsearch fasttree mafft barrnap pyani -y`

 Check your install: